gnailuy/gnailuy.com/_posts/2022-02-01-process-management.markdown

 There is also a `parent` pointer in the process descriptor, which points to the parent process descriptor, Every process has exactly one parent, and zero or more children.
-Thus all the processes in the system are linked in a tree structure, with the `init` process as the root process.
+Thus all the processes in the system are linked in a tree structure, with the `init` process (pid 1) as the root process.

 ### Process state